Ansar al-Tawhid (Syria)

-Ansar al-Tawhid is an armed insurgent group affiliated with al-Qaeda and fighting in the Syrian Civil War.
-The group is made up of former Jund al-Aqsa members.
+Ansar al-Tawhid (أنصار التوحيد, lit.
+'Supporters of monotheism') was an armed Islamist militant group fighting in the Syrian Civil War.
+The group was made up of former Jund al-Aqsa members.
+It was allied with Al-Qaeda and part of the Hurras al-Din-led Rouse the Believers Operations Room until May 2020, when it announced its departure from the coalition.

+At the Syrian Revolution Victory Conference, which was held on 29 January 2025, most factions of the armed opposition, including the Ansar al-Tawhid, announced their dissolution and were incorporated into the newly formed Ministry of Defense.

 Background

 Ansar al-Tawhid was established in March 2018 by Abu Diyab al-Sarmini.
-The group is based in Sarmin and Nayrab in eastern Idlib, which have a strong ISIL presence in Idlib but also is active in opposition held parts of the Latakia Governorate.
+The group was based in Sarmin and Nayrab in eastern Idlib, which has a strong ISIL presence, but was also active in opposition held parts of the Latakia Governorate.

-Among Ansar al-Tawhid there are members of the group who are sympathetic and supportive of ISIL as well as members of Ansar al-Tawhid whom are reportedly linked to ISIL itself, as well as members of the group that are closer to HTS and are linked with it and support them, there are also members of the group who continue to hold a neutral position, much like the original Jund al-Aqsa's stance in the dispute between ISIL and other opposition and Jihadist groups like HTS.
+Within Ansar al-Tawhid there were members of the group who were sympathetic and supportive of ISIL, as well as members of Ansar al-Tawhid whom were reportedly linked to ISIL itself.
+There were also members of the group that were closer to Hayat Tahrir al-Sham (HTS) and were linked with it and support them, as well as those who continue to hold a neutral position, much like the original Jund al-Aqsa's stance in the dispute between ISIL and other opposition and Jihadist groups like HTS.
 The group also includes fighters formerly part of the Turkistan Islamic Party in Syria, which itself included former Jund al-Aqsa fighters that elected to stay in Idlib in 2017 rather than leave to ISIL's capital in al-Raqqa, and fighters that refused to join Hayat Tahrir al-Sham for ideological reasons.
-Ansar al-Tawhid is also believed to be by some to be a receptacle group for former ISIL fighters.
+Ansar al-Tawhid was also believed by some to be a receptacle group for former ISIL fighters.

-The group has also initiated recruitment campaigns in parts of the southern Idlib countryside and in Maarrat al-Nu'man.
-The group is also reportedly well armed with mortars, anti-aircraft guns, and armored vehicles.
-The group itself reportedly has 1,000 fighters, and sources linked with HTS claim that a majority of them are not native Syrians.